 - Specific: You need to have specific ideas about what you want to accomplish.
 To get started, answer the “W” questions: who, what, where, when, and why.

-- Measurable: To make sure you’re meeting the goal, establish tangible metrics to measure your progress.
-Identify how you’ll collect the data.
+- Measurable: To make sure you’re meeting the goal, establish tangible metrics to measure your progress, and identify how you’ll collect the data.

 - Attainable: Think about the tools or skills needed to reach your goal.
 If you don’t possess them, figure out how you can attain them.

 - Relevant: Why does the goal matter to you?
 Does it align with other goals?
 These types of questions can help you determine the goal’s true objective and whether it’s worth pursuing.